Court documents show Djokovic had COVID-19 last month

 “Thank you to the people around the world for your continuous support,” Djokovic posted on Instagram.
 “I can feel it and it is greatly appreciated.”

-After months of speculation he’d miss the tournament because of his stance on vaccination, Djokovic announced on Tuesday via social media that he’d received a medical exemption to play in the tournament.
+Djokovic, after months of speculation he’d miss the tournament because of his stance on vaccination, announced on Tuesday via social media that he’d received a medical exemption to play in the tournament.

-Australian Prime Minister Scott Morrison said that may have raised the attention of border officials.
+Prime Minister Morrison said that may have raised the attention of border officials.

 “There’s a lot of finger pointing going on and a lot of blaming going on,” he said in the video, “but I can assure you our team has done an unbelievable job and have done everything they possibly could according to all the instructions that they have been provided.”